dsu/java-tasks/README.md

 # Introduction

-You can choose any of the tasks below
+You can choose any of the tasks below.
+The solution should be available in GIT.

 ## REST Api Client

 Task is to design and create a program that:
-* Gets the data from provided by a  REST API.
+* Fetches the data from provided by a  REST API.
-  For example you can use any of the services below:
+  You can use any of the services below:
   - https://randomuser.me/api/
   - https://yesno.wtf/api